 (2) For the purpose of sub-rule (1), the Registrar shall give a notice in writing in Form STK 1 which shall be sent to all the directors of the company at the addresses available on record, by registered post the acknowledgment due or by speed post.

 (3) The notice shall contain the reasons on which the name of the company is to be removed from the register of companies and shall seek representations, if any against the proposed action from the company and its Directors along with the copies of relevant documents, if any within a period of thirty days from the date of notice.

 Rule 4.
-Application for removal of name of company.- (1) An application for removal of name of the company under sub-section (2) of section 248 shall be made in Form STK-2 along with the fee of five thousand rupees.
+Application for removal of name of company.- (1) An application for removal of name of the company under sub-section (2) of section 248 shall be made in Form STK-2 along with the fee of [Ten thousand rupees;

 (2) Every application under sub-rule (1) shall accompany a no objection certificate from appropriate Regulatory Authority concerned in respect of following companies namely:-

 (i) companies which have conducted or conducting non-banking financial and investment activities are referred to in the Reserve Bank of India Act, 1934 (2 of 1934) or rules and regulations thereunder;